AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/understanding-revenue-models.md

 ## Starting with a New Model {#starting-with-a-new-model}

 By default, a new model starts you off with six revenue stages.
-This model is actually fine all by itself, but it can be deeply customized.&nbsp;
+This model is actually fine all by itself, but it can be deeply customized.

 ![](assets/image2015-6-12-9-3a43-3a11.png)